Chia-Network/clvm_tools_rs/COMPILER.md

     Atom(Srcloc,Vec<u8>) -- An atom or identifier.

-Its job is to process programs so it doesn't implement compilation the same way (by running a program that emits a mod form), but instead is purpose built to read and process a program.
+Its job is to process programs so it doesn't implement compilation the same way (by running a program that emits a mod form), but instead is purpose-built to read and process a program.
 As such it doesn't rely on populating a clvm environment with special operators or on running anything necessarily in the VM, although it does that for constant folding and a few other things.